На русском языке

 Robert L. Oldershaw

-Robert L. Oldershaw [7], the independent researcher of college Amherst (Massachusetts, USA) in a number of works since 1978 developed models of cosmological self-similarity (The Self-Similar Cosmological Model).
+Robert L. Oldershaw [7], independent researcher of college Amherst (Massachusetts, USA) in a number of works since 1978 developed models of cosmological self-similarity (The Self-Similar Cosmological Model).
 He has allocated three basic levels of matter – nuclear, star and galactic levels.
-According to his work, matter is concentrated to the given levels, basically in the form of nucleons and stars, and stars also in the majority are a part of galaxies.
-[33] [34] Oldershaw remarks, that the overwhelming quantity of matter in space contains in the lightest elements – hydrogen and helium, and at the level of stars – in dwarf stars with masses ranging between 0.1 – 0.8 solar masses.
-In addition examples of similarity exist in:
+According to his work, matter is concentrated to the given levels, basically in form of nucleons and stars, and stars also in majority are a part of galaxies.
+[38] [39] Oldershaw remarks, that overwhelming quantity of matter in space contains in lightest elements – hydrogen and helium, and at the level of stars – in dwarf stars with masses ranging between 0.1 – 0.8 solar masses.
+Besides this, there are many other examples of similarity:

-Definition of coefficients of similarity in mass, in size and in time of processes between nuclear and star systems.
-Oldershaw carries out comparisons of the Solar system and Rydberg’s atom with numbers of orbits n = 168.
-Concluding that compared to hydrogen there correspond stars with mass of the order of 0.15 solar mass.
-Additionally he claims the coefficients of similarity, in size and time are considered equal to each other and have the value of Λ = 5.2∙1017 , and the coefficient of similarity in mass has the form ΛD = 1.7∙1056, where the exponent D = 3.174 .
-As a result of such comparison it begins to be possible to do exact predictions of mass and the sizes of stars, galaxies, the size of proton, the periods of rotation of galaxies, etc. Oldershaw believes that elementary particles should be treated as charged and rotating black holes, whose radius in the first approximation can be estimated from the Schwarzschild equation:
+Oldershaw determines coefficients of similarity in mass, size, and time of processes between atomic and stellar systems by comparing the Solar System and Rydberg atom with orbital number n = 168.
+In this case, hydrogen corresponds to stars with masses of about 0.15 solar masses.
+Additionally he claims the coefficients of similarity, in size and time are considered equal to each other and have the value of Λ = 5.2∙1017 , and coefficient of similarity in mass has the form ΛD = 1.7∙1056, where exponent D = 3.174 .
+As a result of such comparison it begins to be possible to do exact predictions of mass and sizes of stars, galaxies, size of proton, periods of rotation of galaxies, etc. Oldershaw believes that elementary particles should be treated as charged and rotating black holes, whose radius in the first approximation can be estimated from Schwarzschild equation:

 ~ R=\frac {2G_{\psi} M}{c^2} ,

-where ~G_{\psi} is the constant of gravitation, acting on the given level of matter, and ~\psi= -1 for the atomic level, ~\psi=0 for the level of stars, ~\psi= +1 for the level of galaxies.
+where ~G_{\psi} is gravitation constant, acting on given level of matter, and ~\psi= -1 for atomic level, ~\psi=0 for level of stars, ~\psi= +1 for level of galaxies.

 Sergey I. Sukhonos

-"The wave of sustainability."
-On the scale axis of the universe all the main sites and their "core" are periodically.
-At the bottom is given the periodicity of location on the same axis scale "zones of influence" four basic forces of nature.
+"Stability wave".
+On scale axis of Universe, all the main objects and their "cores" are located periodically.
+Below is periodicity of location on the same axis of scale "zones of influence" of four main forces of nature.

-Sergey I. Sukhonos [8] in a number of works [35] has shown existence of the separate material formations located on an axis by 13 discrete groups through equal intervals in a logarithmic scale.
-The greatest discovered size belongs to the Metagalaxy, the least – to a hypothetical particle called a maximon, some twenty orders smaller then nucleon.
-Metagalaxies, nucleons, and maximons belong to the basic levels of matter.
-Between them, are all known objects whose properties periodically repeat with the attitude of the sizes near 1022.
-Sukhonos highlights the fractal phenomena in nature, and also proves bimodality when objects show supplementary properties: spiral and elliptic galaxies; subdwarfs as primary stars of the Galaxy with deficiency of heavy elements, and usual stars of the main sequence; planets external and internal; processes of synthesis and division, monocentric and polycentric structures at different levels of matter.
-For an explanation of specified laws Sukhonos utilizes ideas about a fourth, scalar dimension and corresponding interaction, and also wave representations.
-He uses the term "wave of sustainability".
-Which refers to a scalar axis divided into three major intervals − microinterval, macrointerval and megainterval (the word micro here means small, rather than a millionth of the size).
+Sergey I. Sukhonos [8] in a number of works [40] has shown existence of separate material formations located on axis by 13 discrete groups through equal intervals in logarithmic scale.
+Greatest discovered size belongs to Metagalaxy, the least – to a hypothetical particle called maximon, some twenty orders smaller then nucleon.
+Metagalaxies, nucleons, and maximons belong to basic levels of matter.
+Between them, are all known objects whose properties periodically repeat with ratio of sizes about 1022.
+Sukhonos highlights fractal phenomena in nature, and also proves bimodality when objects show supplementary properties: spiral and elliptic galaxies; subdwarfs as primary stars of Galaxy with deficiency of heavy elements, and usual stars of main sequence; external and internal planets; processes of synthesis and division, monocentric and polycentric structures at different levels of matter.
+For an explanation of specified laws Sukhonos utilizes ideas about fourth, scalar dimension and corresponding interaction, and also wave representations.
+With the help of “stability wave” scale axis is divided into three major intervals − microinterval, macrointerval and megainterval (the word “micro” here means “small”, not millionths).

 Yun Pyo Jung

-Yun Pyo Jung [9] from Korea criticizes the theory of the Big Bang in connection with logical contradiction – on greater scales nearby space objects never will make more than one orbit near each other because of the constant expansion of the Universe, despite of gravitational communication between them.
-Proceeding from idea of recursive cosmology, by comparison of the sizes between kernels of galaxies and nuclear kernels, galaxies and atoms, congestions of galaxies and molecules possessing a factor of similarity in size about 1030 can be defined.
-The same value is deduced for factors of similarity in time, connecting duration of the similar processes in nuclear and galactic systems.
-[36]
+Yun Pyo Jung [9] from Korea criticizes theory of Big Bang in connection with logical contradiction – on greater scales nearby space objects never will make more than one orbit near each other because of the constant expansion of the Universe, despite of gravitational communication between them.
+Based on the idea of recursive cosmology, by comparing sizes of galactic nuclei and atomic nuclei, galaxies and atoms, clusters of galaxies and molecules, coefficient of similarity in size is determined, with a value of approximately 1030.
+The same value is deduced for coefficient of similarity in time, connecting duration of similar processes in nuclear and galactic systems.
+[41]

 Sergey G. Fedosin